grpc/grpc-go/examples/features/encryption/README.md

 * "ca_cert.pem" contains the certificate (certificate authority) that can verify the server's certificate.

-On server side, we provide the paths to "server.pem" and "server.key" to configure TLS and create the server credential using [`credentials.NewServerTLSFromFile`](https://godoc.org/google.golang.org/grpc/credentials#NewServerTLSFromFile).
+On server side, we provide the paths to "server_cert.pem" and "server_key.pem" to configure TLS and create the server credential using [`credentials.NewServerTLSFromFile`](https://godoc.org/google.golang.org/grpc/credentials#NewServerTLSFromFile).